apiology/shortcuts-for-asana/DEVELOPMENT.md

 ## Releasing to Chrome Web Store

-1. Update screenshots for any new features
+1. Update screenshots in `docs/` for any new features
 1. Update [README.md](./README.md) with new screenshots
 1. PR screenshot updates in
-1. PR a bump to the version in `static/manifest.json`
+1. PR a bump to the version in `static/chrome-extension/manifest.json`
 1. `git checkout main && git pull`
 1. `make clean && make`
 1. Update [package.zip](./package.zip) in [developer dashboard](https://chrome.google.com/u/1/webstore/devconsole/d34ba2e8-8b5a-4417-889e-4047c35522d0) as `apiology-cws` user.